dattatrayam/goodreads-react-demo/README.md

 2. See the detail view of book by clicking on each result.

 # Future Implementation:
-I want to implement below things in the future version:
+I want to add below things in the future version:
+1. Add more test cases
-1. Display top 5 postive reviews and top 5 negative reviews by using text symantic analysis.
+2. Display top 5 postive reviews and top 5 negative reviews by using text symantic analysis.
 2. Book recommendation engine